quartiq/miniconf/README.md

     // Hiding a path and deferring to the inner
     #[miniconf(defer(2))]
     option_miniconf: Option<Inner>,
-    // Hiding elements of an Array of Miniconf items
+    // Hiding elements of an Array of Tree items
     #[miniconf(defer(3))]
     array_option_miniconf: [Option<Inner>; 2],
 }